Skip to main content

 Loading...

-• Enter the Micro-controller Architecture menu, then select STMicroelectronics STM32 and press Enter.
+• Navigate to the Micro-controller Architecture menu and select STMicroelectronics STM32, then press Enter.

 Loading...

-• Enter the Processor model menu, select STM32F405, and press Enter.
+• Go to the Processor model menu, select STM32F405, and press Enter.

 Loading...